Oplaszk/TravelBudget/README.md

 # TravelBudget
-This app is designed to assist travelers throughout their journeys.The application provides options to create one or more trips, each characterized by values such as name and description.
+This app is designed to assist travelers throughout their journeys.
+The application provides options to create one or more trips, each characterized by values such as name and description and such like.
 Users have the felxibility to modify each trip by choosing from various actions, including Delete, Edit, Store and Retrieve travels from the archive.
 For each trip, expenses can be added and described using an array of parameteres.
 The application allows users to magage specific features and customize them according to their needs.
 For example, users can modify the types of categories assigned to expenses.